fracaludo/RankChem/README.md

 - Emma Kappeler, https://github.com/kappelemma

-Before installing everything, let's firts define electrophilicity and nucleophilicity!!
+Before installing everything, let's first define electrophilicity and nucleophilicity!!

 **What is electrophilicity and nucleophilicity ?**
    - Electrophilicity and nucleophilicity are mesures of the reactivity of molecules....